return42/sphkerneldoc/linux_src_doc/drivers/rapidio/rio-scan_c.rst

 For each enumerated device, ensure that each switch in a system has correct routing entries.
-Add routes for devices that where unknown dirung the first enumeration pass through the switch.
+Add routes for devices that where unknown during the first enumeration pass through the switch.

 .. _`rio_init_em`: